aekendig/docker-rstudio-tutorial/tutorial-instructions.md

     - Set the USER and PASSWORD environmental variables (-e)
     - Map a port from the inside of the Docker container to your browser (-p 8787:8787)
     - Name of the image used to build the container (rocker/tidyverse)
-* Once the "docker run" code is done running, navigate to localhost:8787 in your browser.
+* Once the "docker run" code is done running, navigate to localhost:8787 in your browser
-* Login using the RStudio username and password you specified earlier.
+* Login using the RStudio username and password you specified earlier
-* Test out RStudio (this is the product of the container).
+* Test out RStudio (this is the product of the container)
-* Stop the Docker container by listing the running containers and then using the container ID to stop it (delete the < > symbols).
+* Stop the Docker container by listing the running containers and then using the container ID to stop it (delete the < > symbols):
 ```
 docker ps
 ```